United Nations Advanced Training

 The program fee covers tuition, mentorship, official certifications, networking events, and program materials.
 Travel, accommodation, and personal expenses are not included.
 Specific pricing details will be provided upon request or in the application package.

 A limited number of partial scholarships may be available for exceptional candidates who demonstrate financial need and outstanding academic performance.
-We encourage applicants to check the financial assistance section on our website.
+We encourage applicants to check the financial assistance on our website.

 Interested students must submit an online application, which includes: